 A responsive website is a dream of every website owner.
-If your website is not responsive and the website font size aren’t optimized for it then people are not gonna bother about it.
-Which would be a great loss.
+If your website is not responsive and the website font size isn’t optimized for it then people are not gonna bother about it, which would be a great loss.

-One might think here, what makes the site not responsive or what should be done to make it noticed among people.
+One might think here, what makes an unresponsive site, or what should be done to make it noticed among people?
 We all know that fonts play an essential role in this regard.

 Similarly, choosing the right website font size has its importance.
 Without wasting further time, Let’s move ahead and discuss the points in detail.

-Let’s start from the website’s font size for the body where you have to define the important message for which you have written a particular blog or an article.
-It has a specific meaning so the body should be legible to make people understand what we’re trying to deliver.
-I would recommend you to keep the body size 16px.
+Let’s start with the website’s font size for the body where you have to define the important message for which you have written a particular blog or article.
+It has a specific meaning so the body should be legible to make people understand what you’re trying to deliver.
+I would recommend you keep the body size 16px.
 Here, another confusion arises that you can’t go for 16px for every font type.

 There are a few typefaces where 16px would go best but on the other hand, there are some typefaces where 16px will make the text hard to read.
 Now, what should be done here?
-Suppose you are using Helvetica font and you start from 16px size, so here if the size is appropriate and easy to read then go for it but if you find it a bit hard to read, you can easily adjust its size or consider using another one which suits your body text.
+Suppose you are using Helvetica font and you start from 16px size, the size will be appropriate and easy to read so you can go for it.
+However, if you find it a bit hard to read, you can easily adjust its size or consider using another one which suits your body text.

-It is another important part where you should be anxious about the size.
-There is no specified rule still I would recommend you to go for the previous advice and start from 16px.
+This is another important part where you should be anxious about the size.
+There is no specified rule, but I would still recommend that you start from 16px.
 However, there is one thing to consider here.
 Make sure that your text input size is big enough for the users to understand without having to zoom in.
 Have you ever experienced a particular site where you had to zoom in just to read the text?
 Don’t make the same mistake.

 Now comes the secondary font that you use on your website and mainly for the captions or labels.
 Always make sure that your secondary font size is 2 times smaller than your paragraph text size so that people can easily acknowledge the difference.

-For instance, if you have set the paragraph text to 16px then for secondary text size, go for 14px.
+For instance, if you have set the paragraph text to 16px, go for 14px for the secondary text size.
 If you choose 15px, it won’t make that much of a difference so better to take 2 steps behind.
 You don’t want people being unclear about which is the subpoint and which is the main.

 Furthermore, sometimes you can highlight or style a particular text for better communication.
-To attract the user, highlight the text in a light shade colour.
+To attract the user, highlight the text in a light shade color.

 The major issue occurs when you are setting your website for mobile users and viewing the site from Laptop.
 Your laptop and mobile are different in screen sizes so you can’t make this blunder.
 If you are setting all the specifications for mobile users, view your website from mobile where you will get the real idea of whether it is appropriate or not.

 E.g., Your site might have been created on a laptop and optimized accordingly.
 However, when a user views it from a mobile/tablet, the difference in the screen size is such that your content becomes painful to read.
-For this, you need an online proofing tool that can help you with that can help you with testing and creating a responsive website.
+For this, you need an online proofing tool that can help you with testing and creating a responsive website.

 Now comes another essential element, which is Desktop Web Typography.
 This is equally important to be considered.
 When we talk about Desktop web typography, we divide the designs into 2 types i.e Text-heavy pages and Interaction-heavy pages.
 Let’s talk about both in detail.